jeremiaheb/rvcstats/README.md

 ## How to use this package
 First, read the data off the server using the rvcData function.
-Best practice is to pull off all the data you will need first then break it in to smaller chunks, if neccessary, for analysis.
+Best practice is to pull off all the data you will need first then break it in to smaller chunks, if necessary, for analysis.
 * Note: only one region can be pulled off at a time